FIVE MOST SURPRISING FINDS

 The Making of a Man Who Would Not Be Owned

-Robert Smalls was born on April 5, 1839, in Beaufort, South Carolina, to Lydia Polite, an enslaved woman who worked in the household of Henry McKee.
-The circumstances of his birth carried a cruelty so common in the slaveholding South it barely merited comment — his father was almost certainly a white man, probably McKee himself or a member of the McKee family.
-The historical record is deliberately vague on this point — as it is deliberately vague on the parentage of millions of mixed-race children born into slavery.
+Robert Smalls came into the world on April 5, 1839, in Beaufort, South Carolina, as the son of Lydia Polite, an enslaved woman who worked in Henry McKee’s household.
+His father was almost certainly a white man — probably McKee or another member of the family — a circumstance so routine in the slaveholding South that it drew little notice.
+The historical record stays deliberately vague on this point, just as it does on the parentage of millions of other mixed-race children born into slavery.

 Lydia Polite made a decision when Robert was young that would shape the entire trajectory of his life — she deliberately exposed him to the harshest realities of slavery.

-He learned to navigate the intricate waterways and shifting channels of Charleston Harbor.
-He learned to read the tides and the currents.
-He learned the signal codes that Confederate vessels used to pass the fortifications.
-He memorized every detail, stored it, waited.
-For years, he waited.
+He learned to navigate the intricate waterways and shifting channels of Charleston Harbor, to read the tides and the currents, and to give the signal codes that Confederate vessels used to pass the fortifications.
+Every detail he memorized and stored away as the waiting began—for years he waited.

 By 1862, an enslaved wheelman had memorized the location of every Confederate mine in Charleston Harbor, every signal code, every checkpoint procedure, and every sentry rotation — intelligence worth more than the warship he stole.